Ericson2314/rust-papers/README.md

 NodeType,        ¬T ::= ¬(LValueContext; LifetimeContext)
 ```
 As lvalues contexts must be proper maps, so lifetime contexts must be proper sets when invoking any judgment.
 All node introducers so far will be modified to simply propagate the lifetime context: whatever lifetimes include a node's successors will also include the node itself.
 Similarly, there is no continuation subtyping related to "active liftimes", they must match exactly.

-Now, everything so far alone does renders lifetimes worthless, because all nodes would inhabit the same lifetimes!
+Now, everything so far, alone, does render lifetimes worthless, because all nodes would inhabit the same lifetimes!
 To remedy this, we'll have dedicated nodes to begin and end lifetimes: their single successor will have one more or less active lifetime than they do.
 For now, lets define them as:
 ```